-The East Ash Pond System is considered one impoundment for the purposes of this EAP, but it has 4 separate operating cells.
+The East Ash Pond System is considered one impoundment for this EAP, but it has four (4) separate operating cells.
 The location of the impoundment and each of its cells is shown in Figure 1-2.
 Section 6-1 of this EAP includes a description of the geometry and function of each cell of the impoundment.